vsch/flexmark-java/README.md

     - `StrongEmphasis`
     - `HtmlEntity`

-- `spec.txt` now `ast_spec_txt` with an added section to each example that contains the expected AST so that the generated AST can be validated.
+- `spec.txt` now `ast_spec.md` with an added section to each example that contains the expected AST so that the generated AST can be validated.
+The original `spec.txt` is also tested against so that any inadvertent changes in the `ast_spec.md` file cause a false pass, they will be caught by the original tests in `spec.txt`

         ```````````````````````````````` example Links: 35
         [foo *bar](baz*)